hypi-universe/docs/content/gql-crud-tutorial.md

 }
 ```

-Now, with a created instance of the app, navigate to the Api Editor of the instance, or do it programmatically with a http request to:
+Now, with a created instance of the app, navigate to the [GraphQL Playground](ui-gql-playground.md) of the instance, or do it programmatically with a http request to:

 [https://api.hypi.app/graphql](#)